Life Insurance is there to pay out a sum of money – either as a lump sum or a regular income – if you pass away while the policy is in force.

 Some common options include:

-If you’re taking out a joint Life Insurance policy, for example, the payout usually goes directly to the remaining policyholder, so a writing your joint Life Insurance policy into trust isn’t usually needed.
+If you’re married and taking out a joint Life Insurance policy, for example, the payout usually goes directly to the remaining policyholder (your husband / wife / civil partner), so a writing your joint Life Insurance policy into trust isn’t usually needed.

 However, if you were both to die at the same time, or the joint life policy is written on a second life basis, then writing the policy into trust would be of benefit.
 Writing your Life Insurance policy in trust costs nothing and can cut delays with probate, so it’s often worth it.

 A discretionary trust is probably the best answer for joint Life Insurance policies, as these can be specifically designed to pay out to the second partner on request, if they survive at least 30 days after the first death occurs.

 We exist to help you find the best life insurance for your circumstances and do so at the most competitive premiums.
 We are completely independent so can provide you with all the advice you need to make an informed decision.